DC-AC/ShutdownAzureResources/README.md

 A second credential can be created with any name with your credentials for SendGrid.

-For the $SubscriptionFilter parameter specify a string filter to filter down the list of subscriptions to process such as *dev*.
+For the $SubscriptionFilter parameter specify a string filter to filter down the list of subscriptions to process such as "/*dev/*".

 You can then schedule this runbook to run as often as you'd like.